Metropolitan-Council/.github/PULL_REQUEST_TEMPLATE/public_repository_request.md

 1. A README.md file describes the purpose of the project
 1. Add appropriate branch protection to the main branch

-## Manager approval
+## Steps to approval

-If organizational risk is considered low, no further approval required.
-Otherwise, forward this request as an email to IS security via the ServiceDesk.
+- [ ] If organizational risk is **not** considered low, forward this request as an email to IS security via the ServiceDesk.
+- [ ] Your manager must approve this pull-request.
+If they are on GitHub, [request a review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/requesting-a-pull-request-review) from them.
+If your manager is not on GitHub, they can approve by sending an email to a repo admin, who can then add the contents of the email to the pull-request and approve on their behalf.
+- [ ] Once approved, request a GitHub admin make the repo public.

 (tag manager with @), we request your review on this repository.
 If you approve making this repository public, please approve the pull-request.

-Once approved the Metropolitan-Council GitHub organization admin or other Council employee with the appropriate GitHub role will change the repository visibility to "Public".